-The objectives of this lesson are:
+Dear learner, the objectives of this lesson is:

-- a) To acquaint you with Shakespearean sonnets. - b) To critically analyse the sonnet. - c) To explain the structure of Shakespearean sonnet. - d) To expose the thematic concerns of the sonnet.
+- To familiarise you with William Shakespeare, one of the greatest English writers. - To acquaint you with Shakespearean sonnets. - To critically analyse the sonnet. - To explain the structure of Shakespearean sonnet. - To expose the thematic concerns of the sonnet.